 Just as putting the right fuel into your car ensures it drives well, what you put into your body ensures it stays healthy, from your energy levels to your skin — and your hair is no exception.

 While we often take our hair for granted, it relies on a variety of essential nutrients and vitamins to promote healthy growth and optimum repair, as well as preventing hair loss.
-These include everything from zinc and vitamin D to protein and iron, and deficiencies in any of these can impact hair loss.
+These include zinc, vitamin D, protein, and iron, and deficiencies in any of these can affect hair loss.

 Let’s look at a few of these deficiencies here.